artqi201908/JAVA-FINAL-PROJECT/README.md

 - **Claiming/Purchasing of Food Items**: Actors (Consumers, Charitable Organizations) claim or purchase listed food items.
 - **Donation Coordination**: Actors (Retailers, Charitable Organizations) participate in the food donation process.
 - **Waste Analytics Reporting**: Actors (Retailers, Charitable Organizations, Platform Administrators) access reports and analytics on food waste patterns.

+### 6.3 User Stories

+- **User Story: Registration and Login**
+  - **Summary**: As a user, I want to easily register and log in to the FWRP so that I can start using the platform's features.
+  - **Acceptance Criteria**:
+    - Users can register with basic information and receive an email verification.
+    - Users can log in and have access to their account information.

+- **User Story: Inventory Management**
+  - **Summary**: As a retailer, I need to manage my food inventory on the platform to keep track of surplus food.
+  - **Acceptance Criteria**:
+    - Retailers can add and update food information in their inventory.
+    - The system provides reminders for food items nearing expiration.

+- **User Story: Food Donation**
+  - **Summary**: As a charitable organization, I want to find available food donations through the platform.
+  - **Acceptance Criteria**:
+    - Charitable organizations can view and request surplus food donations.

+- **User Story: Data Reporting**
+  - **Summary**: As an administrator, I want to view reports on donations and requests to understand the platform's usage.
+  - **Acceptance Criteria**:
+    - Administrators can access and export reports on food donations and requests.

+- **User Story: System Security**
+  - **Summary**: As a system administrator, I need to ensure the security of the system's data, including user information and transaction data.
+  - **Acceptance Criteria**:
+    - The system encrypts and securely stores passwords.
+    - The system implements access control for different user roles.

 ## 7. Class Diagram